cloudflarearchive/cfapp_sample/cloudflare.md

 Images don't track versions.
 Any change to an image that is approved will be live right away, even if the new version is still in beta.
-We recommend you change the image URL if you change the image.
+We recommend you change the image filename if you change the image.

 ###Reference image in cloudflare.json